Ritwik24/Electricity-management-system/README.md

 # Electricity-management-system
-Electricity Management System to efficiently manage electricity consumption and billing.
+Developed using C# and Windows Forms, Electricity Management System is designed to efficiently manage electricity consumption and billing.
+Key functionalities include recording, analyzing electricity usage data and generating bills.
+The user-friendly interface allows for easy input of meter readings and automated billing calculations.
+This project demonstrates my proficiency in software development, database management, and user interface design in the context of energy management solutions.